-The 32nd national capital of Iran at the lower slopes of the majestic Alborz Mountains once was called as Taheran by the Italian traveller Pietro Della Valle on his visit back in 1618.
-This small village in neighbouring the prominent Median city of Ray started to grow fearlessly in the past 200 years during the last Iranian imperial monarchies of Qajar and Pahlavi.
-The cosmopolitan Tehran welcomes you to the most intrepid and eventful experience of Iran's avant-garde metropolis for a full day semi-walking tour.
+The 32nd national capital of Iran at the lower slopes of the majestic Alborz Mountains was called Taheran by the Italian traveller Pietro Della Valle on his visit back in 1618.
+Tehran, This small village neighbouring the prominent Median city of Ray started to grow fearlessly in the past 200 years during the last Iranian imperial monarchies of Qajar and Pahlavi.
+Iran's avant-garde metropolis welcomes you to the most eventful experience for a full day semi-walking tour.

 Visiting the prominent contemporary monuments of Tehran